 Skip to contents

-Let’s start by loading the parttree package alongside rpart, which comes bundled with the base R installation and is what we’ll use for fitting our decision trees (at least, to start with).
+Start by loading the parttree package alongside rpart, which comes bundled with the base R installation.
 For the basic examples that follow, I’ll use the well-known Palmer Penguins dataset to demonstrate functionality.
 You can load this dataset via the parent package (as I have here), or import it directly as a CSV here.

 library(rpart) # For fitting decisions trees